pyth-network/pyth-gitbook/pythnet-price-feeds/best-practices.md

 ---
-description: Introduction to Price Feeds
+description: Best Practices for using Pyth Price Feeds
 ---

 This page provides some technical details about Pyth price feeds that are necessary to use them safely and correctly.